IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Get an object's headers

-A `HEAD` given a path to an object retrieves that object's headers.
-This operation does not make use of operation specific query parameters or payload elements.
+A `HEAD` specific a path to an object retrieves that object's headers.
+This operation doesn't use operation-specific query parameters or payload elements.

 **Syntax**